Curtain Pole Specialists

 It takes a special skill set to become a good blacksmith and, although you need to master traditional skills, you also need an eye for design.
 Here Daryl is shown finishing a hand forged scroll on the anvil.
 Key to producing a fine scroll is drawing the steel into a fine point before starting the scroll.
 When you compare Daryl's work with some of the crude scrolls and welded on railheads used on cheaper curtain poles you will appreciate the craftsmanship and value offered by our products.

 Blacksmithing, engineering and design are not the only skills required to achieve the finished products.
-Welded joins need careful grinding and forged stainless steel needs extensive hand polishing to restore its shine and finish.
-Forged stainless finials take on average three times as long to make and creating a matt finish adds an additional process.
-All black steel items are dipped in a bath of special wax to seal the finish.
+Welded joins need careful grinding, coach bolts are hand forged with square ends and stainless steel slotted screws are blacked up in the forge to match the other items.
+All black steel items are dipped in a bath of high melt-point wax to seal the finish.
+Each order is made to suit the requirements of individual customers.
 The result is a unique and very special product.